Skip to Content

 8.)
 How will you execute it?

-You don’t need a four-page rollout plan, just a paragraph or two, but this is a good way to demonstrate that you’ve thought it through and that you have a strong plan of action.
+Show leadership that you have a realistic plan to roll out your idea.
+You don’t need a full project plan, but provide enough detail to demonstrate you’ve thought it through.
 You can suggest an overall timeline and a few key milestones, as well as any potential challenges.

 9.)
 What are the action items from leadership?